Compilerbau/Lecture/CONTRIBUTING.md

 `master` branch in this repo.
 Please make sure that your **feature branch starts from the top of the current `master` branch**.

-Except for team members who can create a new feature branch directly in this repo, you will need to fork the repo and work on your contribution in a feature branch there.
+Except for team members who can create new feature branches directly in this repo, you will need to fork the repo and work on your contribution in a feature branch there.